vue-avengers/vue-composable-utils/docs/composable-utils/useEmbed.md

 `useEmbed` provides you `"reactive"` properties that allows you to manage your embed blocks.

-- useEmbed: give as argument a reactive string that contains embed block code.
+- useEmbed: give as argument a reactive string that contains embed code.

 ```js
 const code = ref(null);